readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 Editing the template
 --------------------

+Now that you have a ``.readthedocs.yaml`` file added to your Git repository, you should see Read the Docs trying to build your project with the file.

+But the file probably needs some changes to accomodate exactly your project setup.

 The configuration file is a `YAML`_ file.
 YAML files are a "map": a collection of key-value pairs that can be nested.
 This is not unlike a JSON file or ``dict``